Refried Flashback Friday, originally published 18 December 2008. This was my very first FF about the Middle East.

-We were living in Damascus at the time.
-It was late fall of 2004 and Ramadan had just come to an end.
+The late fall of 2004 found us living in Damascus.
+Ramadan had just come to an end.
 Ramadan is an oddly festive yet stressful time of year, what with the businesses closing early, people fasting all day, socializing (and maybe working) into the night, waking up before dawn to get in a good meal, and doing it all over again the next day.
 At the end of it all, there is a three-day holiday called Eid al-Fitr.
 Everything in the city shuts down so that people can celebrate the conclusion of the month of fasting.

 We spent the night in Beirut at a friend's house and left semi-early the next morning for Baalbek.
 We shared the taxi ride with an elderly Lebanese woman who was going to a small town 20km short of Baalbek.
 She was happy to engage in light conversation with us during the ride, but after Jeremy made a teensy-tiny joke about Hezbollah, all the lightness in her mood disappeared.
 She immediately launched into a stern lecture on the importance of not saying anything bad about Hezbollah while we were in the area.
 We reached her village just as she was winding down with her important advice, and she got out of the taxi, wishing us good luck on our visit.